ruuvi/ruuvi-sensor-protocols/README.md

  `3146` | 146 days

 ### Data Format Decimal (Offset 0)
 The first decimal is the most important one because it tells the receiver (ie. website) what kind of type of data the URL has.
-Only the first one `(0)` is implemented so far, rest of the choices are preliminary proposals.
+Only the first one `(1)` is implemented so far.

 Decimal | Description
 ----|-----------
- 0 | Current sensor readings
- 1 | Minimum sensor readings
+ 1 | Current sensor readings
- 2 | Maximum sensor readings
+ 2 | Reserved for future use
- 3 | Acceleration
+ 3 | Reserved for future use
  4 | Reserved for future use
  5 | Reserved for future use
  6 | Reserved for future use
  7 | Reserved for future use
  8 | Reserved for future use
  9 | Reserved for future use